 - First off, invest in OXO Pantry Storage containers.
 Yes, they are a little pricey but when it comes to keeping things fresh, organized, and easy to find, there is no better solution.
 Just do it and thank us later!

-- Secondly, consider subscribing to a recipe subscription box like Home Chef, or (our favorite) Daily Harvest.
+- Secondly, consider subscribing to a recipe subscription box like Cook Unity (our favorite), Daily Harvest or Green Chef.
 This is something you can do as little as 2 days a week, to give you a little break from planning and shopping, or as often as 7 days a week, depending on your needs.
 If you’re someone who struggles to stay motivated to cook fresh, healthy meals at home, this is a great, simple way to bring a little joy and motivation back into the kitchen.

 No matter how you’re feeling about adjusting